ianhowey12/Equities_Trading_Analyzer/README.md

 Provides statistics such as winrate, account balance change, variance, standard deviation, and Sharpe ratio in backtesting.

+Backtesting and barchart display allow minimum and maximum daily volume requirements.
+You can also customize the range of dates involved, the account leverage, and the number of bars to trade each day.

 This program requires local files to be stored within "C:\Daily Stock Data\" on your PC's drive and numbered increasing from 0.

 Example: "C:\Daily Stock Data\356.csv".

 Change the parameter numFiles to the number of files within that folder.

-All historical data files must be stored in CSV format in the order "symbol,year-month-day,open,high,low,close,change,%change,volume" on each line.
+All historical data files must be stored in CSV format in the order "symbol,year-month-day,open,high,low,close,change,change%,volume" on each line.

 Ticker symbols must contain only capital letters and periods and can be up to five characters long.